A.M. Best Webinar: Succeeding in the Data-Driven Insurance Sales Environment

-This webinar, sponsored by Lexington Insurance Company, a member of American International Group, Inc. (AIG), will examine how insurance organizations are reinventing their sales cultures to better integrate new technologies, leverage the skillset of tech-savvy colleagues and build an integrated solutions approach versus cross-selling.
-The panel will also discuss how insurers can harness social media platforms and leverage data and research to capture the attention and business of today's demanding customers.
+This webinar, sponsored by Lexington Insurance Company, a member of American International Group, Inc. (AIG), will examine how insurance organizations are reinventing their sales cultures to better integrate new technologies and data, leverage the skillset of tech-savvy colleagues and build an integrated solutions approach versus cross-selling.
+The panel also will discuss how insurers can harness social media platforms and leverage data and research to capture the attention and business of today's demanding customers and use online learning to influence offline sales.

 Panelists for this webinar include: